Wed-Thurs, November 1-2, 2023

-This seminar is organized and hosted by EPRI's Program 178 on Resource Planning for Electric Power Systems.
-This seminar delivers and expands upon EPRI research, and features presentations by EPRI staff and external experts from government, industry, academia and non-profit organizations along with facilitated discussion among all participants.
+The seminar is organized and hosted by EPRI's Program 178 on Resource Planning for Electric Power Systems.
+The event delivers and expands upon EPRI research, and features presentations by EPRI staff and external experts from government, industry, academia, and non-profit organizations along with facilitated discussion among all participants.
 This invitation-only, interactive event is designed to facilitate significant interaction between the participants and session speakers.

-EPRI members and others who participate in this seminar include, including investor-owned utilities (IOUs), electric generation and transmissions cooperatives (G&Ts), independent power producers (IPPs), public power agencies, and regional transmission organizations (RTOs) and Independent System Operators (ISOs).
+EPRI members and others who participate in this seminar include investor-owned utilities (IOUs), electric generation and transmissions cooperatives (G&Ts), independent power producers (IPPs), public power agencies, and regional transmission organizations (RTOs) and Independent System Operators (ISOs).

 Past Keynote Presentations

 Judith Jagdmann, President, NARUC and Commissioner, Virginia SCC (2022)

 Richard Glick, Chairman, Federal Energy Regulatory Commission (2021)

 Bernard McNamee, Commissioner, Federal Energy Regulatory Commission (2020)